informalsystems/vdd/blockchain/blockchain.md

   application.
 Do we need to talk about the application in this spec?

 - `proof(b,commit)`: a predicate: true iff
-     * *b* is part of the *chain*
+     * *b* is part of the *chain*, that is, there is an *i* such that *chain[i] = b*
-	 * *commit* is in PossibleCommit(b.Height), cf. [TMBC-SOUND-PossCommit].
+	 * *commit* is in PossibleCommit(b), cf. [TMBC-SOUND-PossCommit].

 *Remark.* Observe that *proof* refers to the *chain*.
-It thus depend on the execution, which changes quantification.
+It thus depend on the execution, which results in a different quantifier order.
 For instance, we say "there exists a function *hash* such that for all runs", while we say "for each run there exists a function *proof*".
 The consequence is that *hash* is a predetermined function (implemented), while *proof* will have to be computed during the run as a function of the *chain*.
 The challenge in a distributed system is to locally compute *proof* without necessarily having complete knowledge of *chain*.
 In the context of the light client, we even want to infer knowledge about *chain* from the outcomes of the local computation of *proof*.
 We will use digital signatures for that.
+We will introduce them below when we introduce the distributed aspects.